anshulgera17/devOps/Docker_Learning.md

 #### what is port forwarding ?
 #### Answer:
 - sending server request to container port is port forwarding we can achieve by `docker container run -itd --name nginx -p 8080:80 nginx` p option
+-  port forwarding or port mapping is an application of network address translation that redirects a communication request from one address and port number combination to another while the packets are traversing a network gateway, such as a router or firewall
 #### Docker installation in ec2 ubuntu instance

 - Go to this link and run commands:-